John Thornton's Home Page

 The site contains a digital selection of my life’s work to date.
 Under Research you can find nearly all my published and unpublished writings, (most of which can be downloaded for free).
 This material can be divided into two main subject areas: artificial intelligence research and phenomenological philosophical inquiry.
 Expanding on this, the Books page hones in on two of my most significant publications (The Questioning of Intelligence and The Foundations of Computing and the Information Technology Age).

-New Book: The Questioning of Intelligence
+Recent Book: The Questioning of Intelligence

 Despite these autobiographical details, the book is primarily a phenomenological exploration of what it means to be intelligent.
 As such it is an inquiry by intelligence, of intelligence, and is the culmination of my having studied intelligence, both artificial and natural, for nearly twenty-five years.
-There will be a book launch and book signing on Sunday 19th September 2021 at Exeter Street Hall, Brighton BN1 5PG from 2pm to 4pm.
-For more details follow this link.

 New Publishing Imprint: FUBText